-Fori n 4.1-2 Structu ral Source Control BMPs Check One Identifier Name Included Not Applicable Describe BMP Implementation OR, if not applicable, state reason S1 Provide storm drain system stenciling and signage (CASQA New Development BMP Handbook SD-13) Х "No Dumping - Drains to River" stencils will be applied.
+Form 4.1-2 Structural Source Control BMPs Chec k One Identifier Name Included Not Applicable Describe BMP Implementation OR, if not applicable, state reason S1 Provide storm drain system stenciling and signage (CASQA New Development BMP Handbook SD-13) Х "No Dumping - Drains to River" stencils will be applied.
 Legibility of stencil will be maintained on a yearly basis.
-S2 Design and construct outdoor material storage areas to reduce pollution introduction (CASQA New Development BMP Handbook SD-34) х No outdoor material storage areas onsite. \$3 Design and construct trash and waste storage areas to reduce pollution introduction (CASQA New Development BMP Handbook SD-32) х Paved with an impervious surface, designed not to allow run-on from adjoining areas, designed to divert drainage from adjoining roofs and pavements diverted around the area, screened or walled to prevent off-site transport of trash.
-Detail to be provided once available.
-S4 Use efficient irrigation systems & landscape design, water conservation, smart controllers, and source control (Statewide Model Landscape Ordinance; CASQA New Development BMP Handbook SD-12) х Irrigation systems shall include reducers or shutoff valves triggered by a pressure drop to control water loss in the event of broken sprinkler heads or lines.
+S2 Design and construct outdoor material storage areas to reduce pollution introduction (CASQA New Development BMP Handbook SD-34) Х No outdoor material storage areas onsite.
+S3 Design and construct trash and waste storage areas to reduce pollution introduction (CASQA New Development BMP Handbook SD-32) х Paved with an impervious surface, designed not to allow run-on from adjoining areas, designed to divert drainage from adjoining roofs and pavements diverted around the area, screened or walled to prevent off-site transport of trash.
+Provide solid roof or awning to prevent direct contact with rainfall.
+All lids shall remain closed when not in use.
+S4 Use efficient irrigation systems & landscape design, water conservation, smart controllers, and source control (Statewide Model Landscape Ordinance; CASQA New Development BMP Handbook SD-12) x Irrigation systems shall include reducers or shutoff valves triggered by a pressure drop to control water loss in the event of broken sprinkler heads or lines.
 Timers will be used to avoid over watering and watering cycles and duration shall be adjusted seasonally by the landscape maintenance contractor.
 The landscaping areas will be grouped with plants that have similar water requirements.
 Native or drought tolerant species shall also be used where appropriate to reduce excess irrigation runoff and promote surface filtration.
-S 5 Finish grade of landscaped areas at a minimum of 1-2 inches below top of curb, sidewalk, or pavement х Stormwater runoff from all areas will drain into the proposed infiltration facilities for treatment.
-S6 Protect slopes and channels and provide energy dissipation (CASQA New Development BMP Handbook SD-10) х No channels to protect.
-S 7 Covered dock areas (CASQA New Development BMP Handbook SD-31) Х No applicable. \$8 Covered maintenance bays with spill containment plans (CASQA New Development BMP Handbook SD-31) Х No maintenance bays onsite.
-S 9 Vehicle wash areas with spill containment plans (CASQA New Development BMP Handbook SD-33) х No vehicle wash areas onsite.
-S10 Covered outdoor processing areas (CASQA New Development BMP Handbook SD-36) х No outdoor processing areas onsite.
+S5 Finish grade of landscaped areas at a minimum of 1-2 inches below top of curb, sidewalk, or pavement х Not applicable, landscape will be sloped.
+However, vegetation will assist in retaining a small portion of stormwater.
+The rest of the stormwater will drain to underground retention system for treatment.
+S6 Protect slopes and channels and provide energy dissipation (CASQA New Development BMP Handbook SD-10) Х No slopes or channels to protect.
+S7 Covered dock areas (CASQA New Development BMP Handbook SD-31) х Finished goods being loaded and unloaded at the docks may have the potential to contribute to stormwater pollution in the event of a spill.
+In lieu of covered docks (which is not practical for a site of this magnitude), a spill contingency plan will be available and employees shall be trained to clean up minor spills and participate in ongoing maintenance.
+The WQMP requires annual employee training and new hires within 2 months.
+S8 Covered maintenance bays with spill containment plans (CASQA New Development BMP Handbook SD-31) х No maintenance bays onsite.
+S9 Vehicle wash areas with spill containment plans (CASQA New Development BMP Handbook SD-33) х No vehicle wash areas onsite.

-Form 4.1-2 Structural Source Control BMPs Chec k One Identifier Name Included Not Applicable Describe BMP Implementation OR, if not applicable, state reason S11 Equipment wash areas with spill containment plans (CASQA New Development BMP Handbook SD-33) х No equipment wash areas onsite.
-S12 Fueling areas (CASQA New Development BMP Handbook SD-30) х No fueling areas onsite.
-S13 Hillside landscaping (CASQA New Development BMP Handbook SD-10) х No hillsides onsite.
+Form 4.1-2 Structural Source Control BMPs Check One Identifier Name Included Not Describe BMP Implementation O Applicable Describe BMP Implementation OR, if not applicable, state reason S10 Covered outdoor processing areas (CASQA New Development BMP Handbook SD-36) x No outdoor processing areas onsite.
+S11 Equipment wash areas with spill containment plans (CASQA New Development BMP Handbook SD-33) x No equipment wash areas onsite.
+S12 Fueling areas (CASQA New Development BMP Handbook SD-30) Х No fueling areas onsite.
+S13 Hillside landscaping (CASQA New Development BMP Handbook SD-10) Х No hillsides onsite.
 S14 Wash water control for food preparation areas Х No food preparation onsite.
-S15 Community car wash racks (CASQA New Development BMP Handbook SD-33) Х No community cars wash racks onsite.
+S15 Community car wash racks (CASQA New Development BMP Handbook SD-33) х No community cars wash racks onsite.